maxwelbarno/user-auth-system/README.md

 SECRET_KEY=
 ```

-#### Using inbuilt Werkzeug Server
+#### a.
+Using inbuilt Werkzeug Server

-a.
-From the terminal in the project root directory, run the following command
+2. From the terminal in the project root directory, run the following command

 `flask --app run.py  run`

-#### Using Gunicorn Server
+#### b.
+Using Gunicorn Server

-2. Create gunicorn configuration file `gunicorn.conf.py` in the root directory and add the following environment variables
+3. Create gunicorn configuration file `gunicorn.conf.py` in the root directory and add the following environment variables

 ```
 import os